Rebecca Gold Project (Apollo 100%)*

-Drilling northward from Jennifer Lode during the second half of 2018 resulted in the delineation of the Laura and Jennifer NE Lodes, which have delivered wide zones of 1-3g/t Au grade mineralisation in west-dipping sheet like zones.
+Drilling northward from Jennifer Lode during the second half of 2018 resulted in the delineation of the Laura and Maddy Lodes, which have delivered wide zones of 1-3g/t Au grade mineralisation in west-dipping sheet like zones.
 Drilling during early 2019 has also located new mineralisation in an area some 200m to the south of Jennifer.

 Selected intercepts from these Lodes are shown below.

 The Rebecca mineralised corridor remains open over its more than 1.3km in strike, hosts multiple mineralised positions with excellent volume potential and compelling new drill targets continue to emerge.

 Whilst the Rebecca Prospect remains the primary focus for drilling the Company is expanding exploration through the under-tested areas surrounding the Rebecca project.

 The Duke and Duchess prospects are located 4-5km to the south of Rebecca and have received historical RC and diamond drilling, but at a density unsuitable for the definition of individual Lode surfaces.

 Disseminated sulphides in this area respond well to IP geophysical tools, and extensions to existing IP grids during early 2019 have delivered strong strike-extension targets.

 Duchess and Duke IP Gradient Array Chargeability Image